shimmeringbee/zstack/README.md

 More information about Z-Stack is available from [Texas Instruments](https://www.ti.com/tool/Z-STACK) directly or from [Z-Stack Developer's Guide](https://usermanual.wiki/Pdf/ZStack20Developers20Guide.1049398016/view).

-[Another implementation](https://github.com/dyrkin/znp-go/) of a Z-Stack compatible ZNP exists for Golang, however it holds [no licence and communication attempts](https://github.com/dyrkin/zigbee-steward/issues/1) with the author have failed.
-This is a complete reimplementation of the library.
+[Another implementation](https://github.com/dyrkin/znp-go/) of a Z-Stack compatible ZNP exists for Golang, it did [hold no license for a period](https://github.com/dyrkin/zigbee-steward/issues/1) and the author could not be contacted.
+This has been rectified, so it may be of interest you.
+This is a complete reimplementation of the library, however it is likely there will be strong coincidences due to Golang standards.

 ## Install